-Several more compelling findings: The average age of the Top 50 is 13.5 years achieved with significantly less risk than the market.
+Several more compelling findings: The average age of the Top 50 is 13.5 years nearly triple the life expectancy of the average fund, and they've been generating nearly the same annualized net returns since inception as they have over the past five years: 13.6%.
+Just as important, this rate of return was again achieved with significantly less risk than the market.
 And two-thirds of the funds on this year's list had also made the 2021 survey, further highlighting the consistency of managers in the Top 50.